michaelxwang/michaelxwang.github.io/cat/tax/_posts/2022-12-31-tax-check-list.md

 - [W-2](https://www.irs.gov/pub/irs-pdf/fw2.pdf) wage forms from ALL employers for the year.
 - Pensions, annuities, retirement plan distributions, rollovers, and conversions (including "backdoor" Roth conversation).
-A rollover or  ocnversion involves two accounts, the source (where money comes from) and the target (where money goes to).
+A rollover or conversion involves two accounts, the source (where money comes from) and the target (where money goes to).
 Please provide the following and separate each distribution in its own folder:
   - Distribution from the source on [Form 1099-R](https://www.irs.gov/pub/irs-pdf/f1099r.pdf).
   - Year end balance at the source on [Form 5498](https://www.irs.gov/pub/irs-pdf/f5498.pdf) or using your own record.
   - Contribution information at the source on [Form 5498](https://www.irs.gov/pub/irs-pdf/f5498.pdf) if available, or provide date, amount contributed, and year allocated to based your own record.
-  - Rollover or coversion information at the target on [Form 5498](https://www.irs.gov/pub/irs-pdf/f5498.pdf) if available, or provide the target type (IRA, Roth IRA, 401K, Roth 401K, etc) based your own record.
+  - Rollover or conversion information at the target on [Form 5498](https://www.irs.gov/pub/irs-pdf/f5498.pdf) if available, or provide the target type (IRA, Roth IRA, 401K, Roth 401K, etc) based your own record.

   For example, if you contributed $6,000 to traditional IRA, and converted $6,001 to Roth IRA leaving $0 on the traditional IRA, the four pieces of information would be: